acumos/acumos-r-client/docs/onboarding-r-guide.rst

 deploy : logical parameter (Boolean) to trigger the deployment of microservice at the end of on-boarding process.
 By default `deploy = FALSE`, if you want the Acumos platform to deploy automatically the microservice, modify the value to TRUE (`deploy = TRUE`).
 Note that this parameter cannot take the value TRUE, when the parameter `create` takes the value FALSE.
+To set up properly the Jenkins jobs, please refers to the following documentation : `Model deployment page <https://wiki.acumos.org/display/MM/Model+Deployment+project>`_

 license : path to the license profile file : The license profile file name must be "license.json".